aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 ##### Amazon QuickSight

-Once you query the data you are interested in analyzing, you can use Amazon Quicksight as a business intelligence service to discover insights about your game data.
+Once you query the data you are interested in analyzing, you can use Amazon QuickSight as a business intelligence service to discover insights about your game data.
 QuickSight works really well for batch analytics with data that has been collected over a time frame of a couple hours, to days, months, even years.
 You can create and publish interactive dashboards and visualizations.
 You can even discover hidden trends and do forecasting using machine learning.
-With Quicksight, you can answer questions about your game - is it too hard?
+With QuickSight, you can answer questions about your game - is it too hard?
 Is it too easy?
 Are your players engaged and going to stick around?

 ##### AWS Lambda